strimzi/strimzi-kafka-oauth/README.md

 Strimzi Kafka OAuth provides an alternative authorizer - `io.strimzi.kafka.oauth.server.authorizer.KeycloakAuthorizer`.
 `KeycloakAuthorizer` uses the access token and the Token Endpoint of the same Keycloak realm used for OAuth2 authentication as a source of permission grants for the authenticated session.

-Note: Do not use `KeycloakRBACAuthorizer` directly as it only works in Zookeeper mode when standard ACL delegation is enabled.
+Note: In `Kafka` versions prior to 3.3.x `io.strimzi.kafka.oauth.server.authorizer.KeycloakRBACAuthorizer` class should be used for the authorizer.
+For latest versions of `Kafka` the `KeycloakAuthorizer` which supports both KRaft mode and Zookeeper mode should be used.
-Use `KeycloakAuthorizer` instead, as it detects the runtime environment, and delegates to `ACLAuthorizer` when in Zookeeper mode, and to `StandardAuthorizer` when in KRaft mode (as detected based on the presence of `process.roles` config property).
+The `KeycloakAuthorizer` detects the runtime environment, and delegates to `ACLAuthorizer` when in Zookeeper mode, and to `StandardAuthorizer` when in KRaft mode (as detected based on the presence of `process.roles` config property).

 #### Enabling the KeycloakAuthorizer